lava/amd64-bf/README.md

-# amd64-bf: Brainfuck for your systems programming needs
+# amd64-bf: Brainfuck for systems programmers

 This is an extension of brainfuck to facilitate system programming.
 It includes a link editor, `bold`, and a dynamic loader, `ld-bf.so`.